Explainer: Why Election Day could be just the start of a long battle over the U.S. presidency

 THE COURTS

-States have varying laws regarding mail-in and absentee ballots - signature matching, postmark requirements, application deadlines - and any could prompt litigation by either Democrats or Republicans over which ballots should be eligible and which should not.
+States have varying laws regarding mail-in and absentee ballots - signature matching, postmark requirements, application deadlines - and any could prompt litigation by either Democrats or Republicans over which ballots should be properly counted.

 Presidential nominating contests held this year also exposed massive challenges in delivering mail ballots on time, as election officials and post offices were overwhelmed by the surge.

-Voters who follow their state's rules but cannot get their ballots back in time through no fault of their own could be effectively disenfranchised.
+Voters who cannot get their ballots back in time through no fault of their own could be effectively disenfranchised.
 That could spark legal challenges in states where the race is decided by slim margins.

 Litigation filed in individual states could eventually reach the U.S. Supreme Court, as it did in 2000, when Republican George W. Bush prevailed over Democrat Al Gore by just 537 votes in Florida after the conservative-leaning high court halted a recount.